ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 > How can we detect, classify, and predict relevant patterns in scientific data if they are hidden within large amount of non-relevant data?

+Amsterdam AI for Science (AA4S) is a research center in the [Faculty of Science (FNWI)][2] of the [University of Amsterdam][3], connecting researchers and students from informatics, maths, ecology, chemistry, physics, biology, and astrophysics.
+Our mission is to initiate and advance developments in machine learning for scientific research.
+The AI4Science Laboratory is located in the [Informatics Institute (IvI)][4], next to the [AMLab][5] in the [LAB42 Buidling][8] at Amsterdam Science Park.
+[Read more here][9].

 <!--
 # About Amsterdam AI4Science